Many baby boomers own homes that are too big. Can they be enticed to sell them?

 In the meantime, many baby boomers are sympathetic to what the younger generations are up against.

-"I really feel sorry for them," says Guarang Patel, 67, a Maryland homeowner who's hoping to downsize and move closer to his adult children.
+"I really feel sorry for them," says Gaurang Patel, 67, a Maryland homeowner who's hoping to downsize and move closer to his adult children.
 "They should also get the equal opportunity."

 Copyright 2024 NPR.
 To see more, visit https://www.npr.org.